Jesus Christ, Movie Star: A Stay-Home Film Series

 Some key questions we’ll address:

-* How is Jesus Christ cast?
-What does he look like, sound like, dress like, etc.?
+* What does Jesus look like, sound like, dress like, etc.?

 * How closely does the script adhere to the Gospel texts?